Users, Groups, Roles and Privileges

 These system tables will only show all rows if the user holds the new Redshift privilege, access system table.

 Roles have something akin to this, which is called WITH ADMIN OPTION, which is present in the GRANT syntax when you’re granting a role.
-The docs make a special effort in this matter, with this one line of text;
+The docs however have made a special effort to be especially opaque in this matter, providing and only providing this one line of text to explain what option is for and how it is used;

 The WITH ADMIN OPTION clause provides the administration options for all the granted roles to all the grantees.

-That’s a pretty powerful capability, because roles I suspect are generally going posses at least a couple of Redshift-style privileges, and those privileges as we’ve seen are global, everywhere and always, and also because a role can contain many Postgres-style privilege, and the capability to grant those multiple Postgres-style privileges is also being conferred, although, of course, only en bloc, as the user can grant only the role, not the individual privileges which are granted to the role.
+That’s a pretty powerful capability (and deserving far more than a single line of incomprehensible documentation, especially given that we’re talking about the security model for a database), because roles I suspect are generally going posses at least a couple of Redshift-style privileges, and those privileges as we’ve seen are global, everywhere and always, and also because a role can contain many Postgres-style privilege, and the capability to grant those multiple Postgres-style privileges is also being conferred, although, of course, only en bloc, as the user can grant only the role, not the individual privileges which are granted to the role.

 The Postgres-style privileges, where they are a single privilege on a single object, inherently minimize the capability being granted.
 The equivalent of roles with Postgres-style privileges would be that you grant a bunch of privileges to a group, and then grant a user the privilege to add users to that group - but this capability, to add users to groups, is available only to super users.
-There’s no Redshift-style or Postgres-style privilege for it.
+There’s no Redshift-style or Postgres-style privilege to allow granting it to ordinary users, which is a shame.

 Postgres Privileges

 So, there are almost all well known, and I’ve included them here for completeness.
-Only the drop privilege is new.
+Only the drop privilege is new, something added to Redshift in about 2023.

 Object Privileges